ScareCrowLegion/TitleTextOverhaul/README.md

 **Amon** — For showing and teaching me the basics of texture replacement and modding.

-**dj.USA** — For helping with the most recent Nordic Style implementation and testing, and generally answering all my questions.
+**djUSA.GI** — For helping with the most recent Nordic Style implementation and testing, and generally answering all my questions.

 **Penumbra Mod Discord & XMA Mod Discord** — All the amazing creators in both communities who continue to help with modding, resources, information, and answering questions.